Learn something new every day

 Sweet potatoes are tubers, distantly related to potatoes, and are native to South America.
-They are often confusing to consumers since many sweet potatoes are labeled as yams in the US.
-In fact true yams, first grown in Africa, are much larger, starchier and far less sweet.
+They are often confusing to consumers since many are labeled as yams in the US.
+In fact, true yams, first grown in Africa, are much larger, starchier and far less sweet.
 Sweet potatoes, on the other hand, can be very sweet, but sweetness depends upon the variety.

-In the US we commonly see certain sweet potatoes marked as sweet potatoes because they have light tan skin, and a yellow flesh when baked.
-These are actually the least sweet of the sweet potatoes.
+In the US we commonly see certain sweet potatoes marked as such because they have light tan skin, and a yellow flesh when baked.
+These are actually the least sweet of the species.
 They have a mild and creamy flavor, and make an excellent change from regular baking potatoes like russets.

 When we look for sweet potatoes for recipes like sweet potato pie, we normally look for dark brown, reddish or even slightly purple exterior skin.
-The interior of such sweet potatoes is often a deep orange and is very sweet.
-It needs little additional sugar, and makes a fantastic treat simply baked and garnished with a little nutmeg and a pat of butter.
+The interior of these potatoes is often a deep orange and is very sweet.
+They need little additional sugar, and make a fantastic treat simply baked and garnished with a little nutmeg and a pat of butter.

 Alternately, some enjoy using these darker sweet potatoes, often marketed as garnet or jewel yams, to make sweet potato casserole, mashed sweet potatoes, or to make delectable sweet potato french fries or chips.
 Japanese vegetarian tempura often batters and fries sweet potatoes, and they can be a delicious contrast to the tempura sauce in which they are dipped.